PokerTracker: Software features

-The software's database uses tournament summaries such as the 'Sample Tournament Summary' example and hand histories to provide a three section summary (see infobox screenshot).
-The top section of the general information tab provides tournament summaries of profit/loss as well as ordinal placement summary.
-The other sections summarize situational statistics based on the level of the blinds and the starting hand.
-Additional tabs in the software produce detailed information for various statistical interests.

 PokerTracker's probability graphs, as well as historical statistics of the hands a user and his or her opponents have played, enable the user to analyze conditional statistical possibilities and optimal betting amounts.
 The situations it analyzes are conditional on the opposition's playing characteristics and the player's position relative to the dealer.
 Graphs can be produced for a single session or for any part of one's playing history.
 One of the biggest improvements in PokerTracker 3 over PT2 is that it is fully customizable so that all statistics and reports can be tailored to the individual user.
 The Guardian claims most serious players use PokerTracker during online play to constantly calculate situational optima.